 In this section we will quickly cover the basics to stream text straight from an agent.

-First, we need to import the Agent class and define our agent object, here we will only need to do the basic settup as we did in previous tutorials.
+class and define our agent object, here we will only need to do the basic settup as we did in previous tutorials.

 from agents import Agent